lavafroth/dotfiles/README.md

 ### command-not-found unable to connect to database

 The `programs.sqlite` is only generated for the `nixos-` prefixed channels.
-The Nix flake in this repo uses the unstable channel.
-Thus, you must add them.

-Run the following as root:
+Ensure you use the unstable channel using these commands as root:

 ```sh
 nix-channel --add https://nixos.org/channels/nixos-unstable nixos